dmckinley3/oa02-in-class-build-1/README.md

 **You must be present, and stay, in class in order to receive a grade for this assessment.**

-Zip up your file and submit it to Moodle and commit your project to GitHub Classroom.
+Zip up your file and submit it to Moodle (for a backup submission) and commit your project to GitHub Classroom.